kurt-vd/rund/README.md

 _rund_ is not statically configured.
 The lack of config files imply that they should never be reloaded.
 Have you ever tried modifying the behaviour of init on a readonly rootfs?
-The operator is in charge, and may choose to remove a service, add another service, without the need for configuration written to the rootfs.
+With _rund_, the operator is in charge, and may choose to remove a service, add another service, without the need for configuration written to the rootfs.

 Dependancy based services require a big deal of knowledge, both from